-Example 1: If you need to fix the switching frequency to a certain value as with some external filters, set both the reference and the minimum switching frequency to this value and the drive will retain this switching frequency.
+Example 1: If you need to fix the switching frequency to a certain value as with some external filters, e.g. with EMC C1 or sine filters (see the Hardware manual of the drive), set both the reference and the minimum switching frequency to this value and the drive will retain this switching frequency.